DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## The Third Path: AI Scaffolding and Human Gardens

-*But as the investigators prepared to leave, Sarah suddenly stopped, her eyes lighting up with a new realization.*
+*But as I prepared to conclude this investigation, I suddenly stopped, struck by a new realization.*

 *"Wait," she said, turning back to the group.
 "What if we're thinking about this all wrong?
 What if the Strategist's Dilemma is a false choice?
 What if there's a third path we haven't considered?"*